-Stella de Oro daylily is valued as a compact plant and early bloomer, reaching a height of just 12" with a similar spread.
-It blooms from May-July.
-In fact, its ability to re-bloom over a long period, along with its adaptability to a wide range of planting zones and conditions, makes it perhaps the most popular of the daylilies.
-The fragrant flowers are golden and trumpet-shaped.
-The foliage is also attractive, forming a dense clump that can function as a groundcover.
+This daylily is valued as a compact plant and early bloomer, reaching a height of just 12 inches, with a similar spread.
+It blooms from May to July.
+In fact, its ability to rebloom over a long period and its adaptability to a wide range of planting zones and conditions make it perhaps the most popular of the daylilies.
+The golden-yellow flowers are fragrant and trumpet-shaped.
+The foliage is also attractive, forming a dense clump that can function as a ground cover.

-Sun and Soil Requirements for Stella de Oro Daylily
+Planting Zones, Sun and Soil Needs for Stella de Oro Daylily

 Uses for Stella de Oro Daylily

-You see, "Stella de Oro" literally translates, "star of gold."
+"Stella de Oro" literally translates as "star of gold."
 Superficially, it looks either Spanish or Italian.
-Problem is, it's neither one -- not in its entirety, at least.
-"Stella" is "star" in Italian, and "de oro" is "of gold" in Spanish -- but not vice versa.
-So what we have here, essentially, is a hybridization of language to describe a hybrid plant.
-It's "Spitalian!"
+Problem is, it's neither one (not in its entirety, at least).
+"Stella" is "star" in Italian, and "de oro" is "of gold" in Spanish.
+The result is a hybridization of language to describe a hybrid plant.

 Not surprisingly, then, this name is commonly mangled in every imaginable way, including as: